Burling graphs revisited, part II: Structure: Notation

 In a rooted tree, each vertex $v$ except the root has a unique \emph{parent} which is the neighbor of $v$ in the unique path from the root to $v$.
 If $u$ is the parent of $v$, then $v$ is a \emph{child} of $u$.
 A \emph{leaf} of a rooted tree is a vertex that has no child.
 Note that every tree has at least one leaf.

 A \emph{branch} in a rooted tree is a path $ v_1 v_2 \dots v_k $ such that for each $1\leq i < k$,~$ v_i$ is the parent of $v_{i+1}$.
-This branch \emph{starts} at $v_1$ and \emph{finishes} at $v_k$.
-A branch that starts at the root and finishes at a leaf is a \emph{principal} branch.
+This branch \emph{starts} at $v_1$ and \emph{ends} at $v_k$.
+A branch that starts at the root and ends at a leaf is a \emph{principal} branch.
 Note that every rooted tree has at least one principal branch.

 If $T$ is a rooted tree, the \emph{descendants} of a vertex $v$ are all the vertices that are on a branch starting at $v$.
 The \emph{ancestors} of $v$ are the vertices on the unique path from $v$ to the root of~$T$.
 Notice that a vertex is a descendant and an ancestor of itself.
 We call \emph{a strict descendant} (resp.\ \emph{a strict ancestor}) of a vertex any descendant (resp.\ ancestor) other than the vertex itself.